Skip to content

 fmin150Lcm2+Wcm2 GHzf_{\text{min}} \approx \frac{150}{\sqrt{L_{cm}^2 + W_{cm}^2}} \text{ GHz}

-where LcmL_{cm} and WcmW_{cm} are the two largest interior dimensions in centimetres (assuming HH is much smaller).
-For our example: 252+152=85029.2\sqrt{25^2 + 15^2} = \sqrt{850} \approx 29.2, giving f150/29.25.14f \approx 150/29.2 \approx 5.14 GHz — wait, that's the half-wave estimate along the diagonal, not the cavity mode formula.
-The proper cavity calculation (as shown above) gives 1.17 GHz.
-The lesson: use the real formula, not shortcuts, especially when compliance is on the line.
+where LcmL_{cm} and WcmW_{cm} are the two largest interior dimensions in centimetres, assuming HH is much smaller.
+For our example: 252+152=85029.2\sqrt{25^2 + 15^2} = \sqrt{850} \approx 29.2, giving f150/29.25.14f \approx 150/29.2 \approx 5.14 GHz.
+Wait, that doesn't match.
+That's because this approximation is actually estimating the half-wave resonance along the diagonal, not the proper cavity mode.
+The real cavity calculation (as shown above) gives 1.17 GHz, which is way different.

 Try It